Fishbony/MyFirstProject_test/README.md

-  * Secondly, please transfer your pdf to jpg.
+  * Transfer your pdf to jpg.
+Multiprocessing function is incomplete.

     ```cmd
     python PTA_transfer.py